 Building a growth mindset in an organization is a long-term project—but it’s one that can lead to significant positive change.
 But, as Dweck explains, simply talking about a growth mindset at work isn’t enough to make it a reality.
 Instead, organizations must take specific steps to encourage employees to grow their skills, take risks, and challenge themselves, even when it doesn’t feel comfortable.

 Interested in fostering a growth mindset in your organization?
-Schedule a meeting with our Enterprise team to learn how Emeritus can tailor a curriculum that delivers the hard and soft skills you need to upskill and reskill employees, all while fostering an attitude of growth and expansion.
+Learn more about how Emeritus Enterprise can develop online employee training programs that deliver the hard and soft skills you need to upskill and reskill employees, all while fostering an attitude of growth and expansion.